Connecting External Tools to Sagewai

 sagewai token create --agent my-agent --scopes chat

-Testing with curl
+Verify with curl

-# List available agents (models)
+# List available agents (each appears as a model)

 curl http://localhost:8000/v1/models \